siri404-gh/blog-posts/blog/how-i-organized-my-life.md

 For example, a mail from my bank would go into a folder inside Finance and will not be available in the inbox.
 This way, I can pick and choose which emails to read and I can take collective action on a specific category of emails.

-## Cloud Storage
+## Documents

 I had documents from School, college, scans of ids, bills, statements, rental agreements, visa appications, tax documents, tickets and several other documents.
 I had to come up with a way of storing these somewhere in such a way I can access them anywhere.
 I initially tried Dropbox, box, and some other lesser known cloud storage providers before Google Drive was a thing.
 When Google Drive came up, 15 GB of storage was plenty to store all these documents.
 So in Google drive, I have folders for all of the above categories and uploaded all the files there.
 Thats not it.
-The Google Drive software makes sure
-I have a copy of the drive synced with the cloud in my laptop at all times.
+The Google Drive software makes sure I have a copy of the drive synced with the cloud in my laptop at all times.
 Also this way, I realized there is no need of a physical drive.
 Today, the files have crossed the 15GB limit and I subscribed to Google One.
 I think its a handy subscription.
 Lets take a Flight ticket to New York for example.
 Once I buy the ticket, I create a folder called 'New York Trip 2022' in the travel folder.
-I then upload the ticket into the drive.
+I then upload the ticket and the boarding pass into the drive.
 It gets synced to my laptop and phone automatically.
-All in all, no copying, no hard disk space required and no losing files.
+All in all, no copying, no hard disk space required and no losing or misplacing tickets.
 To me, its a big win.
+The days of having to use the flash drive was over.

 ## Photos and videos

+I uploaded all my old pictures into Google Photos.
 I do not own a camera.
 My iphone captures all the necessary memories in my life.
-Google photos then backs up all the pictures into the cloud.
-This way, I dont have to copy them somewhere because its all backed up in the cloud, I dont lose any pictures either and I can safely delete the pictures on my phone saving valuable space.
+The Google photos app then backs up all the pictures into the cloud.
+This way, I dont have to copy them somewhere because its all backed up in the cloud automatically, I dont lose any pictures either and I can safely delete the pictures on my phone saving valuable space.
+Whenever I get time, I organize these photos into albums.

 ## Apps

 I realized that we never use our phones to their fullest potential.
-These are powerful computers which can actually do work while you sleep.
+These are powerful devices with amazing computing powers which can actually do work while you sleep.
+I mean shouldnt it be possible for your phone to automatically invest in a stock when its low and sell it when it is at its peak?
 So I set out to divide all my apps into these categories.
 I can just open one when I need something, plus I have notifications set up which indicate important stuff.
 For example, the reminders app reminds of important dates.
 The investment apps tell me when I need to sell something.
 The health apps prompt me to measure my health stats.
 These are just a few things.
 Its all there in the palm of my hand.
 Here is a screenshot of it.